 If you have any special requirements such as an interpreter, please let us know as soon as possible by calling 0300 500 80 80 so we can arrange this for you.

 We will call to remind you or send a text before the day of the hearing.

 You’re responsible for presenting your case to the panel and we recommend you join the virtual telephone hearing to do this.
 You may, if you wish, include a friend or supporter in your hearing to help you present your case.
 Alternatively, you may also choose to ask someone to participate on your behalf, please let us know if you wish to do this.

-If you choose not to join your virtual telephone hearing, your case will be heard based on the written information you have provided.
+If you choose not to join your virtual telephone hearing or, if you have two separate stages, stage 2 of your hearing your case will be heard based on the written information you have provided.

 Your appeal will be heard by three panel members who are all volunteers and are independent of you and the Admission Authority/School.
 There will also be a clerk present who is there to provide legal advice to the appeal panel, take confidential notes of the hearing for the appeal panel’s use only and to take a record of the decision they make.

 The Admission Authority will send a representative to present their case and answer questions and may also bring a witness to give evidence about the school.

 Your virtual telephone hearing will include a facilitator from the Education Appeals Team who will be responsible for bringing and keeping all parties in the virtual hearing as far as possible.